What are the requirements for continuing education and classroom training?

 (6) Approved courses must be based on:

-(a) Currently adopted edition of the Uniform Plumbing Code and currently adopted National Electrical Code;
+(a) Currently adopted edition of the Uniform Plumbing Code with amendments as adopted by the state building code council and currently adopted National Electrical Code;

 (c) Materials and methods as they pertain to the industrial practices of plumbing or electrical construction, building management systems, plumbing or electrical maintenance, or workplace health and safety.

-(7) Code-update courses must be based on the entire currently adopted Uniform Plumbing Code or currently adopted National Electrical Code.
+(7) Code-update courses must be based on the currently adopted Uniform Plumbing Code with amendments as adopted by the state building code council or currently adopted National Electrical Code.

-(a) Correspondence and online courses in the plumbing code require thirty-five questions per hour of credit.
+(a) Correspondence and online courses in the plumbing code or industry related plumbing category require thirty-five questions per hour of credit.
+Exams and answers required with course application.

 (c) Classroom training requires one hour of instruction for each hour of credit.